 Self-care is not a migraine treatment, but there are some lifestyle changes you can make to try and reduce the frequency and severity of your episodes.
 For example, you can keep a journal to determine your triggers and avoid these.
 You may also want to try an exclusion diet to learn if you have any food allergies or sensitives.
 Avoiding these foods may help.
 Certain essential oils and various stress management techniques may be able to help you lower stress hormone levels, and this can reduce the number of attacks that you experience.
 A good schedule for eating and sleeping is also important since missing meals or sleep can be migraine triggers.

 Myth 7: There Are No Natural Therapies That Can Help Migraines

-There are no natural therapies that have been FDA approved for migraines.
-However, this doesn’t mean there are no natural ways to get help with your migraines.
+There is no FDA-approved natural therapy for migraines.
+However, this doesn’t mean there are no natural ways to get help.
 Some patients have found a measure of relief from things like acupuncture or acupressure, herbal supplements, regular exercise, massage therapy, and chiropractic care.
 In particular, dozens of migraineurs in case studies have responded well to upper cervical specific chiropractic.